Early Graduation Program

 Required Capstone Design Elements

-For EGP students to have adequate opportunities to practice, grow and demonstrate attainment of critical skills required for postsecondary and career success, 704 KAR 3:305(5)(6) requires schools to integrate, at minimum, the following four design elements:
+For EGP students to have adequate opportunities to practice, grow and demonstrate attainment of critical skills required for postsecondary and career success, 704 KAR 3:305(5)(6) requires schools to integrate, at minimum, the following four design elements in the required project, portfolio, or capstone:

-1. Attainment of essential workplace ethics program components as established by the board of education pursuant to KRS 158.1413;
+1. Attainment of essential workplace ethics characteristics as established by the board of education pursuant to KRS 158.1413;

 2. Demonstration of an ability to apply the Kentucky Academic Standards, established in 704 KAR 3:303 and 704 KAR Chapter 8, as a life-long learner and contributing member of society;